Traditional governance asks

 Answers: What should happen?

-Answers: May this action execute now?
+Answers: May this action execute now — and why?

 Runtime Architecture